alevoski/decontamine_Linux/readme.md

 For more information, please read the [documentation](https://github.com/alevoski/decontamine_Linux/tree/master/DOCS) in DOCS/ directory

 ## Author
-Alexandre Buissé
+Alexandre BuissÃ©

 ## License
 Decontamine_Linux.
 USB devices cleaning station.
-Copyright (C) 2018 Alexandre Buissé alevoski@pm.me
+Copyright (C) 2018 Alexandre BuissÃ© alevoski@pm.me

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU Affero General Public License as published